 I’ve added an example of the certificate to the bottom of my blog.

 Will Developers Still Need Code Scanning and Pen Testing?

 Yes.
 Certified Secure is not intended to replace code scanning and pen testing entirely.
 There are still plenty of good uses for periodic (e.g., quarterly) code scanning and pen testing when using Certified Secure.
 Certified Secure was built to aid and simplify the release process and streamline security readiness for Android and iOS apps.
 As well as provide documented certification for meeting compliance objectives.
 Code scanning and pen testing are great complements to Certified Secure.
 They each fill a critical role in meeting mobile app compliance and security objectives.

-How Can I Use Certified Secure for Mobile Apps?
+How Can I Use Certified Secure In My Release Process?

 Thanks to all our Beta users of Certified Secure!
 Your support has been amazing and so helpful.
 Keep your feedback coming and, as always, keep yourself, your apps and users safe.